FarsetLabs/farsetlabs.github.io/membership/index.md

 Membership Types {#membership-dues}
 ================

-There are three Individual Membership rates to match the most common uses of the space
+There are three Individual Membership rates to match the most common uses of the space:

 -   **Students** (£15pm); occasionally in the space during the day, mostly experiment in the evenings, and are strapped for cash [^2]
 -   **Enthusiasts** (£25pm); regularly use the space in the evenings and make regular use of the equipment and space